erikrose/tracefront/README.rst

 Options
 =======

-Traceable is configured by setting environment variables.
+Tracefront is configured by setting environment variables.

 ``TRACEFRONT_ABSOLUTE_PATHS=1``
     Set this to 1 to always use absolute paths rather than ones relative to the